.NET Aspire

 • Check that scheme names match between service and Scalar configuration

-For more configuration options and advanced scenarios, refer to the base .NET Integration documentation, as most configuration options are shared between the Scalar.AspNetCore and Scalar.Aspire integration.
+For more configuration options and advanced scenarios, refer to the base .NET ASP.NET Core documentation, as most configuration options are shared between the Scalar.AspNetCore and Scalar.Aspire integration.